Robert B. Sloan

-Robert Bryan Sloan Jr. (born 1949) is an American academic and theologian.
-He has been the president of Houston Christian University since 2006.
+Robert Bryan Sloan Jr. (February 7, 1949 – July 4, 2026) was an American academic and theologian.
+He was the president of Houston Christian University starting in 2006 until his death.

-Education and background
+Early life and education

-Sloan was born in Coleman, Texas, and grew up in Abilene, Texas.
+Sloan was born in 1949 in Coleman, Texas, and grew up in Abilene, Texas.
 He earned his B.A. from Baylor University in 1970, and his M.Div from Princeton Theological Seminary in 1973.
 After post-graduate research at the University of Bristol, he earned his D.Th., the Doktor der Theologie degree, from the University of Basel, Switzerland, in 1978.

 After serving as an adjunct professor at Hardin-Simmons University he was on the faculty of Southwestern Baptist Theological Seminary.

+Career

 Baylor University

 Sloan joined the Department of Religion faculty at Baylor University in 1983, and was the founding dean of the George W. Truett Theological Seminary.

-Sloan served as president of Baylor University from 1995 to 2006, succeeding Herbert H. Reynolds.
+He served as president of Baylor University from 1995 to 2006, succeeding Herbert H. Reynolds.

 In 2002, Sloan unveiled a 42-page plan titled "Baylor 2012," outlining his strategy to transform into a national university with Ph.D. programs and research professors, allowing it "to enter the top tier of American universities while reaffirming and deepening its distinctive Christian mission."
 His plan included twelve imperatives that were "necessary for Baylor to fulfill the Vision".
 Opposition to the plan, as well as several controversial financial moves, resulted in Sloan narrowly escaping a 2004 vote to oust him as president, and eventually resigning in 2005.
 The saga is chronicled in the 2007 book The Baylor Project: Taking Christian Higher Education to the Next Level (ISBN 1587310627).